tsgates/arch-wiki-markdown/wiki/Autofs.md

     /media/net      /etc/autofs/auto.net      --timeout=60

 Note:Make sure there is an empty line on the end of template files (press ENTER after last word).
-If there is no correct EOF line, the AutoFS daemon won't properly load.
+If there is no correct EOF (end of file) line, the AutoFS daemon won't properly load.

 The optional parameter timeout sets the amount of seconds after which to unmount directories.